rdner/hugo-dark-pragma/README.md

 # recommended markup parameters
 [markup]

-  defaultMarkdownHandler = "blackFriday"
- [markup.blackFriday]
+[markup.goldmark.renderer]
-    hrefTargetBlank = true
+unsafe = true

+[markup.highlight]
+tabWidth = 2

+[markup.tableOfContents]
-    nofollowLinks = true
+endLevel = 3
-    noreferrerLinks = true
+startLevel = 1

 # theme-specific parameters
 [params]
 UserPicture = "https://url-to-your-avatar" # your userpic that will be used for the small author description in posts AuthorName = "John Doe" # your name
-  Description = "Some more detailed description" Github = "johndoe" # this will show a GitHub icon/link in bottom right Reddit = "johndoe" # this will show a Reddit icon/link in bottom right Twitter = "johndoe" # this will show a Twitter icon/link in bottom right Email = "john@doe.local" # this email goes to the footer of the web-site as your contact License = "Any HTML you want" # this will be placed as raw HTML in the footer after words "licensed under", so feel free to insert links and small images with inline styles.
+Description = "Some more detailed description"
+Github = "johndoe" # this will show a GitHub icon/link in top right Reddit = "johndoe" # this will show a Reddit icon/link in top right BlueSky = "johndoe" # this will show a BlueSky icon/link in top right Email = "john@doe.local" # this email goes to the footer of the web-site as your contact License = "Any HTML you want" # this will be placed as raw HTML in the footer after words "licensed under", so feel free to insert links and small images with inline styles.

 # this is an example content structure that you might want to have.
 # the section builds the main navigation panel in the header of the web-site, aligned to the right.
 Many root level items can cause layout problems on small screens